 Sigiriya.
 Do a quick Google image search for Sri Lanka and it’s the first result that appears.
 But what is Sigiriya, you ask?
-An ancient fortress built into a huge monolith in the middle of the Sri Lankan jungle, Sigiriya (otherwise known as Lion Rock) is an icon of Sri Lanka and one of its most popular destinations.
+An ancient fortress built into a huge monolith in the middle of the Sri Lankan jungle, Sigiriya (otherwise known as Lion Rock) is one of the best places to visit in Sri Lanka and certainly one of its top icons.
 Sounds pretty awesome, doesn’t it?

-While planning our Sri Lanka trip, visiting these ruins was at the top of my list of things we had to do.
-Make sure to check out our comprehensive Sri Lanka travel itinerary!
-We knew that the ancient rock fortress would be full of many other visitors, but we weren’t going there with the intention of having the rock all to ourselves.
+While planning our own rendezvous into the world of Sri Lanka tourism, visiting these ruins was at the top of my list of things we had to do.
+Side note: Make sure to check out our comprehensive Sri Lanka travel itinerary for more Sri Lanka tourism ideas!
+As one of the best places to visit in Sri Lanka, we knew that the ancient rock fortress of Sigiriya would be full of many other visitors, but we weren’t going there with the intention of having the rock all to ourselves.

 - 7 Like this post?